karamazov85/pebblebeach/src/content/the-temple-of-hatshepsut.md

 In clueless awe, with gobsmacked gallantry
 I played my role as statue, character of fiction
-And answered questions – No, I’m afraid, we
+And answered questions – <em>No, I’m afraid, we
-vampires are not of the Muslim persuasion
+vampires are not of the Muslim persuasion</em>

 While basking in my minutes of faux-fame
 I pictured Hatshepsut standing where we stood